 Whatever your level of health or ability, you still need to look after your eyes.
 People with some conditions are in fact at higher risk of eye problems.
 If you are concerned about how to access an eye test, or you want to arrange an eye test for someone you care for, pick up the phone or visit your local optician.
 Explain what access you need and what difficulties you might face in getting eye care and see how the optician can help.
 Most practices will have an accessible testing room: ask around for recommendations too.
-The practice is legally required to make reasonable adjustments for you.
-If someone is unable to leave their home unaccompanied due to illness or disability they can also request a home visit.

 If you are deaf or hard of hearing, let the optical staff know what you need.
 If you lip read, ask them not to turn the lights off during the eye test, and face you when speaking.
 If you wear a hearing aid ask the dispensing optician to help you select a frame that will be comfortable.